 (11) Notwithstanding section 37(5)(b), where the licensing authority makes a conditional grant of a removal under this section, it may also authorise the licensee to cease to occupy the premises from which the licence is to be removed without losing the interest in the licence until the grant is confirmed in accordance with this section.

-[Section 62 inserted by No. 12 of 1998 s.
+[Section 62 inserted: No. 12 of 1998 s.
 42.]

 62A.
 Pending certificate (s.
 39 or 40) etc., conditional grant in case of